-Chairperson Georgia Maxwell brings nearly three decades of public and private sector experience in senior management, legislative and public policy to her leadership role at the Labor and Industry Review Commission, which provides fair and impartial reviews of employment law decisions made by administrative law judges in cases involving Unemployment Insurance, Worker's Compensation and Equal Rights.
-She most recently served as the Deputy Secretary of the Department of Workforce Development (DWD) from July 2015 through October 2017.
+Commissioner Georgia Maxwell brings nearly three decades of public and private sector experience in senior management, legislative and public policy to her leadership role at the Labor and Industry Review Commission, which provides fair and impartial reviews of employment law decisions made by administrative law judges in cases involving Unemployment Insurance, Worker's Compensation and Equal Rights.
+She most recently served as the Deputy Secretary for the Department of Workforce Development (DWD) from July 2015 through October 2017.
 She previously served as Assistant Deputy Secretary at the Department of Financial Institutions (DFI) from April 2013 until July 2015, and was DWD's Assistant Deputy Secretary from January 2011 until April 2013.
-Throughout her career in state government, Chairperson Maxwell has been instrumental in developing and advising on law change proposals related to unemployment insurance, worker's compensation and fair employment law, and has worked tirelessly at ensuring that law changes are interpreted and implemented consistent with legislative intent.
-She helped navigate groundbreaking legislation through the Wisconsin State Legislature to modernize and bring common-sense reforms to Wisconsin’s Unemployment Insurance Program.
+Throughout her career in state government, Commissioner Maxwell has been instrumental in developing and advising on law change proposals related to unemployment insurance, worker's compensation and fair employment law, and has worked tirelessly at ensuring that law changes are interpreted and implemented consist with legislative intent.
+She helped navigate groundbreaking legislation through the Wisconsin State Legislature to modernize and bring common-sense reforms to the Wisconsin Unemployment Insurance Program.